-A plaque in the National Baseball Hall of Fame credits the greatest slugger in Negro League history, Josh Gibson, with “almost 800 home runs,” earning him his popular nickname the “Black Babe Ruth.”
-Some people even suggest it is more fitting to call Babe Ruth the “White Josh Gibson.”
+A plaque in the National Baseball Hall of Fame credits the greatest slugger in Negro Leagues history, Josh Gibson, with “almost 800 home runs.”
+August 7, 2022, marks the 50th anniversary of the hall of famer’s induction.

 As teammate Satchel Paige said, “You look for his weakness, and while you’re lookin’ for it, he’s liable to hit 45 home runs.”

 Despite Gibson’s incredible talents as a professional athlete, he never played in a Major League Baseball game due to the sport’s unwritten racial barrier.
-However, in 1972 Gibson would join the greats and become the second player from the Negro Leagues to enter the National Baseball Hall of Fame – the first being Satchel Paige.
+However, in 1972 Gibson would join the greats and become the second player from the Negro Leagues (alongside teammate Buck Leonard) to enter the National Baseball Hall of Fame – the first being Satchel Paige.
 Finally, in 2020, Major League Baseball retroactively decreed the Negro Leagues from the years 1920-1948 to be official major leagues.
 Many of Josh Gibson’s statistics have rewritten the record books.
 Currently there is also a movement to rename one of the two MVP awards (N.L. & A.L.) to be named the “Josh Gibson MVP Award.”

-Ryan Hreczkosiej is a volunteer intern with the Communications department at the Heinz History Center.
+Ryan Hreczkosiej was a former volunteer intern with the Communications department at the Heinz History Center.
 Craig Britcher is the assistant curator of the Western Pennsylvania Sports Museum.